Countries

 Cantonese and Danish Speaking population

 Cantonese and Danish speaking population is one of the factors based on which Cantonese and Danish languages can be compared.
 The total count of Cantonese and Danish Speaking population in percentage is also given.
-The percentage of people speaking Cantonese language is 16.00 % whereas the percentage of people speaking Danish language is Not Available.
+The percentage of people speaking Cantonese language is 16.00 % whereas the percentage of people speaking Danish language is 0.07 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Cantonese and Danish on Cantonese vs Danish where you will get native speakers, speaking population in percentage and native names.

 Cantonese and Danish Language Codes